leouieda/dft-in-c/README.md

 ## License

-gmt-python is free software: you can redistribute it and/or modify it under the terms of the **BSD 3-clause License**.
+This is free software: you can redistribute it and/or modify it under the terms of the **BSD 3-clause License**.
 A copy of this license is provided in `LICENSE.txt`.